I tested the top giant bubble recipes. Here’s the best one.

 Since this recipe only requires one teaspoon or Guar gum, it lasts forever.
 You don’t have to keep buying ingredients.
 I have used this recipes for years and it has always produced the best bubbles.

 If you get your hands wet, you can actually put your hand inside the bubble!
-The kids went crazy at our water birthday party when they realized they could do that.
+The younger kids and older kids went crazy at our water birthday party when they realized they could do that.
+They loved creating these colossal bubbles.
+It’s a great way to enjoy some bubble fun.

 Here’s a video of me making some giant bubbles with my favorite bubble recipe.
+This recipe makes the biggest bubbles by far.
 Check it out.

 Bubble tips and tricks

-- Bubbles work best in humid or rainy weather.
+- Bubbles work best in high humidity or on an overcast day.

 - Make your own homemade bubble wands by clicking here.